 - Abdominal pain

 Your doctor may order medical tests to rule out other causes of these symptoms.

 People with IBS have a sensitive intestinal tract in which stress and diet may play a role.

 - Stress.
 The colon contains nerves that connect to the brain.
 For people with IBS, stress can stimulate spasms in the colon, causing discomfort and pain.

 - Diet.
 Some people with IBS find symptoms worsen after eating large meals or high-fat foods.
-When symptoms become worse after drinking milk or eating dairy products, this may be due to lactose intolerance.
+Specific foods may also trigger symptoms and can vary from person to person.

 Changes for the Better

 The best way to manage IBS is to understand what may cause episodes of discomfort and then work to eliminate or minimize them.
-While medication, stress management and probiotics can help, the focus is on diet and eating habits.
-Both can have significant impact.
+While medication, stress management and probiotics may help, diet and eating habits should be a focus, because both can have significant impact.
 Simple changes in your diet can offer relief and reduce future flare-ups.

 - Establish regular eating habits.
-Eating at regular times helps regulate your bowels.
+Eating your meals at the same time each day may help regulate your bowels.